 To erase the flash (and potentially recover debug control), please follow the procedure described in the Troubleshooting section at the end of this document before any other debug operations are attempted.

-Please also refer to the section DAPLink Firmware version to ensure your board is programmed with the correct debug probe firmware.
+Please also refer to the section Onboard Debug Probe to ensure your board is programmed with the correct debug probe firmware.

 MIMXRT1170-EVK Information